-Phone Call - Lemon Grove Trolley Station - Video footage shows that complainant's daughter and another female got into an altercation on the Lemon Grove Trolley Station, near a group of people.
+Video footage shows that complainant's daughter and another female got into an altercation on the Lemon Grove Trolley Station, near a group of people.
 As this was occurring, a security officer was arriving at the opposite end of the station.
 As the officer approached the altercation the group dispersed from the station.
-It appears complainant's daughter remained at station but did not communicate that any assistance was Phone Call - Alleges that security did not do at station but did not communicate that any assistance was Alleges 5 1 5 needed to Officer.
-Officer was counseled to call dispatch after discrimination witnessing such incidents in the future.
+It appears complainant's daughter remained Phone Call - , at station but did not communicate that any assistance was Alleges , needed to Officer.
+Officer was counseled to call dispatch after discrimination complainant's daughter by a group of witnessing such incidents in the future.
 No evidence of Transit Systems Security Sgt.
 Staples called complainant with based on race 4/6.2018 4.5.2018 people. discrimination based on race found. findings on 4.10.2018.
 CLOSED on 4.10.2018